 Visit Southeast Portland’s Crystal Springs Rhododendron Garden in April or May to catch its collection of rare rhododendrons, azaleas and hybrids in full bloom.
 The garden boasts 7 idyllic acres (2.8 hectares), including three waterfalls, two picturesque bridges and tranquil Crystal Springs Lake, where nearly 100 species of birds feed and nest.
-For an extra treat, visit on either the first weekend of April or Mother’s Day weekend, when the garden hosts its annual flower shows and sales.
+For an extra treat, visit the garden in April for the annual Rhododendron & Daffodil Show & Sale and in May for its annual Mother’s Day Rhododendron Show & Sale.

 Portland Rose Gardens

 No flora-viewing adventure would be complete without the City of Roses’ namesake flowers.
 Both Peninsula Park in North Portland and the International Rose Test Garden boast thousands of rare and beautiful rose bushes.
 The flowers typically begin to bud in early April.
 To catch them at their peak, visit in early June and don’t miss the Grand Floral Parade at the annual Portland Rose Festival!